micene09/scarlett/docs/api/rest-error.md

 # Rest Error

-Independently of the chosen API Style, probably you will have to deal with errors, to provide an efficient way to track errors, in Scarlett you will find a utility class named `RestError` that extends the default JavaScript's `Error`.
+Independently of the chosen API Style, probably you will have to deal with errors, to provide an efficient way to track errors, in scarlett you will find a utility class named `RestError` that extends the default JavaScript's `Error`.

 It is used internally to track and better qualify the error thrown.